sambklein/funnels/docker/README.md

 # Docker

-Docker containers and CI/CD integration for DREAM
+Docker containers for the funnels project.
+CI/CD integration is in the top level directory in the .gitlab-ci.yml